pypa/packaging/docs/utils.rst

     represented by an instance of :class:`~packaging.version.Version`.

     :param str filename: The name of the sdist file.
-    :raises packaging.utils.InvalidSdistFilename: If the filename does not end with an sdist extension (``.zip`` or ``.tar.gz``), or if it does not contain a dash separating the name and the version of the distribution.
+    :raises InvalidSdistFilename: If the filename does not end with an sdist extension (``.zip`` or ``.tar.gz``), or if it does not contain a dash separating the name and the version of the distribution.